bmontgomery/DatabaseVersioning/DbVersionConsole/readme.txt

 file name, so you must have a space in the name between the version number and the description.

+Each script file (specified by the -scripts or by the -other parameter) must have the .sql extension in order for this tool to run it.

 When this tool is run, it is treated as one transaction.
 If any of the scripts this tool runs fails, the entire upgrade will be rolled back.